pgpbpadilla/pgpbpadilla.github.io/language/_posts/2021-06-14-bodmer-lol-pronouns.liquid.md

 categories: [language, pronouns]
 ---
-In his book, [The Loom of Language](bodmer-lol-pronouns#references) -- LOL from now onwards -- Bodmer gives advice on strategies for leaning a modern language.
+In his book, [The Loom of Language](bodmer-lol-pronouns#references) -- LOL from now onwards -- Bodmer gives advice on strategies for learning a modern language.

 Here's what Bodmer has to say about learning a modern language: